How to sketch a learning algorithm: The toolkit

 for all inputs $\bx$. \end{definition}

-Cauchy's estimate implies that the modulus of continuity is related to a bound on the decay of derivatives, as explained in the following fact.
+Cauchy's estimate implies that the modulus of continuity is related to a bound on the decay of Taylor coefficients, as explained in the following fact.
 This fact will not be used in any of our proofs, but it guides our definition of stability.